-There are many types of storage totes that make great nesting boxes.
+Many types of storage totes make great nesting boxes.

-- Or you can place these totes on a shelf like above or in a cubicle style shelf.
+Or you can place these totes on a shelf like the above or a cubicle-style shelf.

-- Or you can find these storage bins almost everywhere for cheap.
+Or you can find these storage bins almost everywhere cheaply.
 And they are easy to clean, which you will appreciate later.

 4. Buckets (5-Gallon)

 If you have 5-gallon buckets, they can be transformed into a nesting box.
 Laying the buckets on the side makes for easy entry.

 If you have lids for them, you can cut them to have a low lip.
 But if you don’t have tops, don’t worry.
 You can use a shelf with a 2×4 to keep your eggs from rolling out.